-With recent closings on the Vantage Mezzanine Fund III in November 2015, Vantage Mezzanine has so far received signed commitments of circa R3.7 billion (US$240 million) and is targeted to have a final close totalling 4.0 billion ($250 – 270 million) by the first half of 2016 for investment into selected countries throughout the African region (60% outside of South Africa).
+Vantage Mezzanine is in the process of investing its 3rd Mezzanine Fund.
+Vantage Mezzanine Fund III closed with final commitments of circa R3.9 billion ($280 million) in March 2017 and has a Pan African mandate.
 Vantage is well-positioned as Africa’s leading mezzanine financier, capitalising on its strong position in the South African mezzanine market and building a portfolio of income generating mezzanine assets in South Africa and in the rest of Africa.

 Until early 2000, funding structures in South Africa comprised of only two components: senior debt provided by the banks, and equity that was provided by private equity funds and other institutions such as the Industrial Development Corporation.